 Article 4 (ADAPTATION)

-1. Parties [share][hereby establish] the [global] [goal][long-term vision] of [enhancing adaptive capacity,] increasing resilience and reducing vulnerability to climate change, [in accordance with the objective, principles and provisions of the Convention, including common but differentiated responsibilities and respective capabilities, with a view to ensuring adaptation in the context of the goal of holding the increase in the global average temperature [below 2 C][below 2 or 1.5 C] referred to in Article 2,] recognizing that adaptation is a [global] challenge faced by all with local, national, regional and international dimensions, and that it is a key component of and contribution to the long-term global response to climate change to protect people, livelihoods and ecosystems[, taking into account the urgent and immediate needs of those developing countries that are particularly vulnerable].
+1. Option 1: Parties [share][hereby establish] the [global] [goal][long-term vision] of enhancing adaptive capacity, [strengthening][increasing] resilience and reducing vulnerability to climate change, [in accordance with the objective, principles and provisions of the Convention, including common but differentiated responsibilities and respective capabilities, with a view to [enabling climate resilient sustainable development] ensuring adaptation in the context of the goal of holding the increase in the global average temperature [below 2 C][below [2 or] 1.5 C] referred to in Article 2,] [Parties] recogniz[ing][e] that adaptation is a [global] challenge faced by all with local, national, regional and international dimensions, and that it is a key component of and contribution to the long-term global response to climate change to protect people, livelihoods and ecosystems[, taking into account the urgent and immediate needs of those developing countries that are particularly vulnerable].

+Option 2: Parties share the goal of increasing resilience and reducing vulnerability to climate change, recognizing that adaptation is a challenge faced by all, with local, national, regional and international dimensions, and that it is a key component of and contribution to the long-term global response to climate change to protect people, livelihoods and ecosystems.

-2. Option 1: Parties recognize that, the greater their mitigation efforts, the less adaptation will be needed.
+2. Option 1: [Parties recognize that, [adaptation will be needed regardless of the level of mitigation reached and that] [the greater their mitigation efforts, the less adaptation will be needed][less adaptation will be needed if inter alia their collective mitigation efforts are greater].]

-Option 2: Parties recognize that, the greater their mitigation efforts, the less adaptation will be needed and vice versa, the greater increase in adaptive capacities and in the protection of people, livelihoods and ecosystems, the less mitigation will be needed.
+Option 2: [Parties recognize that, the greater their mitigation efforts, [in line with the provisions/principles of the Convention] the less adaptation will be needed, the greater increase in adaptive capacities [the adaptation of people, livelihoods and ecosystems could reduce the risk of abrupt climate changes in the future].]

-2bis.
-[The [global goal][long-term vision] for adaptation shall be the basis for, inter alia:
+Option 3: [The [global goal][long-term vision] for adaptation shall be the basis for, inter alia:

 (a) Assessment of the adequacy of support from developed country Parties to developing country Parties [and other Parties in a position to do so] and a platform to undertake such an assessment through strengthened measurement, reporting, and verification of support;